It is time to clean-up for Mumbai cricket

-Mumbai Cricket Association’s Technical Committee recommends change of coach and selection committee after Ranji Trophy debacle
+Mumbai Cricket Association’s Technical Committee recommends a change of coach and the Itselection committee after the city team's recent Ranji Trophy debacle

 Mumbai: The Mumbai Cricket Association (MCA) has reacted to the dismal show of its Ranji Trophy team this season by putting coach Sulakshan Kulkarni and the selection committee on the threshold of an exit.